Thomas Jefferson Byrd, Actor in Spike Lee's Films, Killed in Atlanta

 Hollywood has lost a star.

-Actor Thomas Jefferson Byrd passed away in Atlanta, Ga. on Saturday, Oct.
-3 "from multiple gunshot wounds to the back," a spokesperson for the Atlanta Police Department said in a statement to E!
+Actor Thomas Jefferson Byrd died in Atlanta, Georgia, on Saturday "from multiple gunshot wounds to the back," a spokesperson for the Atlanta Police Department said in a statement to E!
 News.

 According to local law enforcement, officers responded to a "person injured call" around 1:45 a.m.
 EST on Saturday.
 Upon arrival, authorities said they found "a male lying unresponsive at the location."

 An EMS team also responded to the call, and shortly after arriving, they pronounced the male dead.
 The victim was later identified to be Byrd.
 He was 70 years old.
 At this time, it's unclear what the circumstances are surrounding the incident.
-Per the Atlanta Police Department, Byrd's death is currently under investigation.
+Byrd's death is currently under investigation.

 Celebrity Deaths: 2020's Fallen Stars

-The acclaimed director noted the films he worked with the late actor on, and in closing, Lee shared on final message.
+The acclaimed director noted the films he worked with the late actor on, and in closing, Lee shared a final message.

 "May We All Wish Condolences And Blessings To His Family.
 Rest In Peace Brother Byrd," he concluded.